 Architecture» open the printable degree» search for more Areas of Study

-The Master of Architecture program within the School of Architecture and Built Environment involves a unique approach to architectural education in which research and practice are integrated.
+The Master of Architecture program involves a unique approach to architectural education in which research and practice are integrated.
 Students work on projects, which reflect real design problems met by architects in practice and use them to develop the knowledge and competence required of a graduate entering the profession.

 It should be noted that architects, construction managers and engineers often work in the same industry, but their disciplines are very different.
 Architects are responsible for the overall design of buildings, while the engineer concentrates on the technical engineering solutions for the building's structural and services component.
 Construction managers work with both architects and engineers to ensure that structures are built to budget in a safe and timely manner.